12 min read

 Low-voltage structured cabling technicians earn $28–$45/hr and handle the labeling, termination, and testing that makes the cable pulls usable.
 This is a skilled role that requires attention to detail and reading installation drawings.

-Commissioning agents: the highest-paid specialists
+Commissioning agents: high-upside specialists

 Commissioning agents (CxAs) are the people who verify that every system in a data center actually works the way it is supposed to before the facility goes live.
 They run test scripts on power systems, cooling systems, fire suppression, and building controls — deliberately causing failures to verify that redundant systems take over correctly.